kuri65536/GenieExamples/gnome-wiki/SharedLibSample.md

 - About
 - The sample
 - The Library
-- A Client Program Written in Vala
+- A Client Program Written in Genie
-- Calling Vala Functions Using Introspection
+- Calling Genie Functions Using Introspection
 - A Client Program Written in Javascript
-- Creating a Shared Library in Vala
+- Creating a Shared Library in Genie

 ## About
-In addition to standalone applications, you can use Vala to build shared libraries.
-By using the compile-time flag --library, you can generate a shared library that can be used from another program written in Vala or any other language.
-The sample code below includes a shared library written in Vala plus a separate Vala program that calls functions from the shared library.
+In addition to standalone applications, you can use Genie to build shared libraries.
+By using the compile-time flag --library, you can generate a shared library that can be used from another program written in Genie or any other language.
+The sample code below includes a shared library written in Genie plus a separate Genie program that calls functions from the shared library.

 ## The sample